sushmarchandran/iter8-kfserving/docs/experiments.md

     * no-op
 3. End-of-experiment behavior
     * promote winner: InferenceService with the winning version as the baseline (default version) is applied.
-    * it push winner: InferenceService with the winning version as the baseline is git pushed.
+    * Git push winner: InferenceService with the winning version as the baseline is git pushed.
     * rollback: InferenceService at the start of the experiment is restored
     * no-op